LiminCode/testrepository/readme.txt

 git is  free software distributed under the GPL.
 Git had a mutable index called stage.
 Git track changes.
-creat a new branch is quick.
+creat a new branch is quick & simple.